-Whether its a simple ear infection or a new rash that appears to be spreading, you can get preliminary advice using the Kinsa app.
+Whether it’s a simple ear infection or a new rash that appears to be spreading, you can get preliminary advice using the Kinsa app.

 VeinSeek Pro, a blessing in disguise

 When my wife had to undergo chemotherapy a few years back, it was always difficult to find the right veins on her arm before the chemo medicines could be injected.
-It was probably one of the most annoying and anxiety-filled experiences as the nurses had to try one location after another in order to find a suitable spot.
+It was probably one of the most annoying and anxiety-filled experiences as the nurses had to try one location after another to find a suitable spot.

 Finding the right vein to draw blood for testing or injecting medicines can sometimes be harder with elderly patients.

-This is where VeinSeek comes to rescue.
+This is where VeinSeek comes to the rescue.
 The App uses augmented reality-based technology right on your mobile device to help you locate the right vein.

 What are some of the medical apps that you are currently using on your medical device?
 What has been your experience so far?
 Sound off using the comments below.
 We would love to hear from you.